create3000/x_ite/docs/_posts/components/Geometry3D/Extrusion.md

 Extrusion is a geometry node stretching a 2D cross section along a 3D-spine path in the local coordinate system.
 Scaling/rotating cross-sections can produce a variety of shapes.

-The Extrusion node belongs to the **Geometry3D** component and its container field is *geometry.* It is available since X3D version 3.0 or later.
+The Extrusion node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.

 ## Hierarchy